Yes, you are hearing me correctly.

 There are three reasons why teachers say this (that I can think of), and two of the reasons aren’t good.
 The not-good reasons are…

-- We know that what we’re asking is a little beyond what many can actually do with confidence.
+- We know that what we’re asking is beyond what many can actually do with confidence.

 - The assignment has no clear criteria for success.